FunnelRAG: A Coarse-to-Fine Progressive Retrieval Paradigm for RAG: Experiment

 \section{Experiment}

-In this section, we conduct extensive experiments on two QA benchmark datasets to answer the following Research Questions (\textbf{RQs}): \textbf{RQ1:} How does progressive retrieval perform \textit{w.r.t.} Answer Recall when compared to flat one? \textbf{RQ2:} What are the benefits of performing \textsc{FunnelRAG} in Question Answering? \textbf{RQ3:} How do different settings influence the effectiveness of progressive retrieval?
+In this section, we conduct extensive experiments on two QA benchmark datasets to answer the following Research Questions (\textbf{RQs}): \textbf{RQ1:} How does progressive retrieval perform \textit{w.r.t.} Answer Recall when compared to flat one? \textbf{RQ2:} What are the benefits of performing \textsc{FunnelRAG} in Question Answering? \textbf{RQ3:} How do different settings influence the effectiveness of progressive retrieval? \textbf{RQ4:} How does the retrieval performance of \textsc{FunnelRAG} vary with different attention aggregation schemes?
+(Appendix \ref{appen:study_of_attention_aggregation_schema}) \textbf{RQ5:} Does ablating query tokens benefit the retrieval performance when selecting representative tokens?
+(Appendix \ref{appen:ablation_of_query_tokens}) \textbf{RQ6:} Does \textsc{FunnelRAG} contributes to a higher contextual integrity?
+(Appendix \ref{appen:contextual_integrity_analysis})